Synthetic Geology: Structural Geology Meets Deep Learning: Introduction

-Once trained, the generative model can be integrated with other conditional data and applied to various geological tasks.
-For example, it can be coupled with information obtained from drilling or surface measurement, geostatistical interpolation, or geological segmentation that incorporates geological priors, improving model reliability and reducing ambiguity in subsurface interpretations.
-We demonstrate this capability through experiments on the reconstruction of geological stratigraphy from sparse geological data, illustrating the potential of generative models to advance structural geology research and practice.
+Once trained, the generative model, unlike the geology simulator, can be integrated with conditional data and applied to various geological tasks, described further in Section \ref{subsec:applications}.
+For example, it can be coupled with information obtained from drilling or surface measurements, geostatistical interpolation, or geological segmentation that incorporates geological priors, improving model reliability and reducing ambiguity in subsurface interpretations.
+We demonstrate this capability in Section \ref{sec:Results} through experiments on the reconstruction of geological stratigraphy from borehole and surface lithology, illustrating the potential of generative models to advance structural geology research and practice.